Why You Need To Store The Right Food Storage

 Cons:

-The shelf life is not as long, typically one to two years and then the food starts tasting like the can.
+They don’t have a long shelf life, typically two to five years, and then the food starts tasting like the can.
 I often wonder what is being absorbed in the food from the can, but what can we say, it’s in a metal can.
+I know I have eaten cans of food that are older than 5 years, it’s the tomato products I worry about the most.
+Tuna gets mushy but is still edible.

 Final Word

-Thank you for buying the right food storage four your family today, not tomorrow.
-Let’s teach the world to be prepared for the unexpected.
+Thank you for buying the right food storage for your family today, not tomorrow.
+Let’s teach the world to be prepared for the unexpected and have our pantries and basement shelves full of quality food choices.
+May God Bless this world, Linda

 For LTS, I store a mix of FD ingredients and FD pre-made meals, so while I have flexibility to make various meals, I also have convenience foods if everyone is sick at the same time.
 Ideally someone in the group will be able to cook from ingredients for everyone, but I’m always thinking “what if?”, hence the convenience foods.